AashaiAvadhani1/FLP-Inventory/README.md

 * To SSH into AWS, you can find our private key file in Google Drive and use the AWS login credentials in the handoff doc to get the public DNS

-* Deployment tutorial: https://stackabuse.com/deploying-django-applications-to-aws-ec2-with-docker - also please make sure you turn off debug mode in settings.py, check out our deployment PR to see what changes you gotta make and save the .sqlite3 db file before you run `docker pull` so you don't overwrite FLP's data (Note: Do not follow the `docker run` commands, use `docker-compose build` to build as this application now runs using a docker-compose file.
+* Deployment tutorial: https://stackabuse.com/deploying-django-applications-to-aws-ec2-with-docker - also please make sure you turn off debug mode in settings.py, check out our deployment PR to see what changes you have to make and save the .sqlite3 database file before you run `docker pull` so you don't overwrite FLP's data (Note: Do not follow the `docker run` commands, use `docker-compose build` to build as this application now runs using a docker-compose file.

 * Make sure in `deploy`, you have the `db.sqlite3`, `env` files from the Google Drive.
-Furthermore, add the `settings.yaml` file for Exporting to Google Drive functionality in the root directory (`/home/ec2-user/github`) of where the repository is stored.
+Furthermore, add the `client_secrets.json` file for Exporting to Google Drive functionality in the root directory (`/home/ec2-user/github`) of where the repository is stored.

-* Next, run `python manage.py drop` then `python manage.py import MANAGE_INVENTORY_FILE MANAGE_ITEMS_FILE` (these are also in the google drive)
+* If you wish to start with a custom or new databse, you can follow this step instead of adding the `db.sqlite3` file as described in the above step.
+Run the `docker-compose exec /bin/bash` to access the docker container.
+Then run, `python manage.py drop` then `python manage.py import MANAGE_INVENTORY_FILE MANAGE_ITEMS_FILE` (there are examples of these in the google drive)

-* Run `email_backups.py &` to send db backup emails weekly
+* Run `email_backups.py &` within the docker container (`docker-compose exec /bin/bash` needs to be run beforehand) to send database backup emails weekly.

-* Make starter staff superuser and volunteer account
+* Make starter staff superuser and volunteer account by using the commands listed above (in the Admin section) within the docker container.

-* Finally run the server after running `docker-compose build` by running `docker-compose up -d`
+* Finally run the server after running `docker-compose build` by running `docker-compose up -d`.

 ### Deployment (Ongoing)